AstraLabuce/aquainfra-usecase-Daugava/README.md

 be set using `export DAUGAVA_CONFIG_FILE=/home/something/myconfig.json`.
 If that environment variable is not set, the program looks in its current working dir (`./config.json`)

+To test an instance of this, you can use the python script `pygeoapi_documentation/test_post_requests.py` .

 For help and more details, please contact the AquaINFRA project.